 - The MCR must have power flow, and not be nested within the zone of control of an MCR not having power flow, for discrete outputs in the MCR zone of control to turn on or stay on. - The MCR controls the coils and discrete outputs of box instruction in its zone of control.

-MCR Parameter Type Valid Parameter Types Reference Number Constant 1-8
+MCR Parameter Type Valid Parameter Types Reference Number Constant 1-8 work as the MCRE.
+Make user that the contact that controls the MCRE is not controlled by the MCR.

 Master Control Relay End (MCRE)